motoinsure

 Which coverage you need and which you can skip

-There is no universal answer, because the deciding factors are the bike's value and whether it is financed.
-Two clear rules cut through most of the doubt.
+The deciding factors are the bike’s value and whether it is financed.
+Two rules cut through most of the doubt.

 If the motorcycle is financed or leased, full coverage is not a choice — the lender requires collision and comprehensive in writing, and a policy without them breaches the loan agreement.
 The only open questions for a financed rider are deductible size and which add-ons to attach.